EnasELM/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+   React JS is Interface component library.
+Taking data and rendering it to the screen putting it on the dom and it does this thing called the virtual dom.
 1. Describe component state.
+    component state is  what allows you to create components that are dynamic and interactive.
 1. Describe props.
+    React allows us to pass information to a Component using something called props (stands for properties).
+Props are basically kind of global variable or object.
+    Passing and Accessing props.
+We can pass props to any component as we declare attributes for any HTML tag.
 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+    Side effects are basically anything that affects something outside of the scope of the current function that's being executed.